Rynorbu/Rynorbu.github.io/_posts/2024-03-21-SWS101_Crack_the_hash.md

 I have tried using crack station to hash these cracks but task 3 and task 4 are not able to crack.

 ![alt text](../CrackTheHash/tak2.png)

+Only task 1 and task 2 are able tp crack by using crack station.
+Let's crack task 3 and task 4 using hashcat.

 Let's see the hash type of the task 3.